 I’m not sure how this etiquette issue started, whether it is seen as unhygienic to blow your nose or if people never thought to carry a handkerchief with them for such emergencies and just got used to sniffing.
 It’s confusing as pocket tissues are sold in many places.

 Whatever the case, from my experience, Korean people seem to be more comfortable sniffing instead of blowing and will look in disgust if you blow your nose, especially in a public place such as a restaurant or on public transport.

-Reality Check: Korean people follow this etiquette rule and it is more socially acceptable to constantly sniff than to blow your nose.
-Personally, I find it disgusting to loudly sniff a stuffed nose repeatedly and will blow my nose in public in Korea.
+Korean people follow this etiquette rule and it’s more socially acceptable to constantly sniff than to blow your nose.
+Personally, I find it disgusting to loudly sniff repeatedly and will blow my nose in public in Korea.
 You might get some strange looks, but it’s a lot more comfortable.

 30: Patience Is A Virtue And Queueing Is The Way

 Korea is a polite society where pushing and shoving for your own benefit is considered rude and damages the harmony of society.
 Quietly queueing and waiting your turn is the norm in Korea and it is common to see organised lines waiting at subway, bus, and train stations, as well as in shops.